English at Muscliff Primary School

 All children have been provided with a year group specific reading record.
 The expectations of reading at home are the same throughout the whole school and the reading record reminds parents of this expectation: all children should read at least 4 x per week for a minimum of 15 minutes.
 Space has been provided for parents to communicate with the teacher about the reading session at home.
 The reading record also contains the key word lists.
 Parents also have access to the ‘Reading at Home’ document on our school webpage; this document provides parents with helpful information regarding age-related expectations, as well as helpful comprehension questions and activities.

-To support online reading, we use Oxford Owl.
+To support online reading, we use Oxford Owl and Oxford Reading Buddy.
 Oxford Owl provides children with our whole school reading material at home!

 From Reception all the way through to Year 6, children take home a book according to their ability.
 These books follow the same banding as our guided reading scheme.
 The structure of the colour bands ensures that all of our children are taking home appropriately challenging books that will develop their skills as efficient and successful readers.